slimphp/Slim-Website/docs/objects/request.md

 * application/json
 * application/xml & text/xml

-If you want Slim to parse contend from a a different media type then you need to either parse the raw body yourself or register a new media parser.
+If you want Slim to parse content from a different media type then you need to either parse the raw body yourself or register a new media parser.
 Media parsers are simply callables that accept an ``$input`` string and return a parsed object or array.

 Register a new media parser in an application or route middleware.
 Note that you must register the parser before you try to access the parsed body for the first time.